INFO CORNER

 Daniil Onishchenko

-I graduated from the University of Saimaa, Finland, with a major in Tourism and Hotel Management.
-Later, I received my second TEFL degree in Teaching English as a Foreign Language.
-I have been working as an English teacher for 7 years and prepared my students for the Cambridge exams.
+I graduated from Saimaa University, Finland, with a major in Tourism and Hospitality Management.
+Then, I received my second TEFL degree in Teaching English as a Foreign Language.
+I have been working as an English teacher for 7 years and have prepared my students for the Cambridge exams.
+I have worked as a marketing manager for an English school in the Philippines and for 2 years in China as an English teacher.
+I have run a private language school in St. Petersburg and opened a successful online department there during COVID-19, which helped the school maintain its operations.

 Olena Samokhlib